orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 1\.
 Left Wall (Safety): The very first block in the new page MUST have its PREV_ALLOC bit set to 1.
 - Why?
 Because there is no valid memory before it.
 If a standard coalescing check looked backward, it would crash.

 2\.
 Right Wall (Epilogue): You MUST place a physical Epilogue header (Size:0, Alloc:1, PrevAlloc:?) at the very end of the new page.
-- Why?
-To stop forward coalescing from falling off the edge of this specific page.

-3\.
-The "Meat" (Free Block): Everything between the Left Wall and Right Wall becomes one giant Free Block.
-- You create a Header and Footer for this block.
-- You call insert_free_block(bp) to put it into your SegList.
+Just like we did with the `current_avail` in the previous page.

+#### What to do with the virgin space in current island before calling mem_map()

+**Make it free**

+Check if `current_avail_Size` is larger than min block size + epilogue.

+If yes then:
+- Create a header & footer & prev, next ptrs to make it a legitimate free block.
+- Insert(LIFO) this free block in the suitable freelist.
+- Remember to place epilogue at the end.

 ## Freelist